Planning August/September 2020

 On balance, the impacts of extreme heat expose the underlying racial and socioeconomic disparities in the U.S., says Rachel Cleetus, policy director of the Climate and Energy program at the Union of Concerned Scientists.
 Access to air conditioning, for example, can prevent heat-related illness and injury.
 But according to the U.S. Department of Energy, about a quarter of American households lack access to it due to financial reasons, or because their housing does not provide it.
 While the U.S. Department of Housing and Urban Development recommends that local public housing authorities grant requests for air conditioning, they do not require that it be provided, a HUD spokesperson says.
 HUD has no data to show what percentage of public housing provides air conditioning.

 And even households with air conditioning might not use it because of to old, faulty equipment or utility costs.
-A recent article in the Journal of the American Planning Association found that the average low-income household has an energy cost burden of seven percent, versus just two percent for higher income households (see the original JAPA article or Planning's May JAPA Takeaway).
+A recent article in the Journal of the American Planning Association found that the average low-income household has an energy cost burden of seven percent, versus just two percent for higher income households.

 It's Hottest Where It's Poorest